txn2/kubefwd/README.md

 ![kubefwd - Kubernetes port forward](kubefwd_ani.gif)

+## OS

+Tested on **macOS** only.
+Planning on support for linux and windows in the future, as time and interest permits.
+Please submit a PR if you would like to contribute.

 ## Install / Update

 **kubefwd** assumes you have **kubectl** installed and configured with access to a Kubernetes cluster. **kubefwd** uses the **kubectl** current context.